Michael Cooper (politician): Wynn’s Law

-Juror Mental Health Bill
+Juror mental health bill

 On October 29, 2018, Cooper introduced Private Members’ Bill C-417, which sought to amend the jury secrecy rule section of the Criminal Code.
 The Bill would amend the section so that former jurors suffering from mental health issues arising from their jury service can disclose all aspects of the jury deliberation process with a medical professional.
 The jury secrecy rule prohibits former jurors from disclosing aspects of the jury deliberation process with anyone for life.
 The Bill would implement a recommendation of a report of the Standing Committee on Justice and Human Rights entitled: Improving Support for Jurors in Canada.

 Cooper's Bill was seconded by NDP MP Murray Rankin.
 The Bill passed the House of Commons unanimously on April 12, 2019, but died on the order paper when the 2019 federal election was called.

 Cooper sponsored Bill S-207, introduced by Conservative Senator Pierre-Hughes Boisvenu in December 2019.
 The Bill is substantively similar to Cooper's Bill C-417 but died on the order paper at the dissolution of the 43rd Parliament.
 Following the 2021 election, Senator Boisvenu re-introduced the juror bill, as Bill S-206, with Cooper as the House of Commons sponsor.
 On December 8, 2021, Bill S-206 passed the Senate unanimously, and had passed through the House of Commons, receiving unanimous support during third reading on September 28, 2022.
 Bill S-206 received royal assent on October 18, 2022, finally becoming law.